Ashford Kent Lease Extension - Free Consultation

 TSB Minimum of 70 years at mortgage commencement, with 30 years remaining at mortgage redemption.

 Lease extensions in Ashford Kent can be a difficult process.
-We recommend you procure professional help from a lawyer and valuer with experience in lease extensions.
+We recommend you get guidance from a conveyancer and valuer with experience in lease extensions.

 Ashford Kent case: